gabriel-ing/Quickstarts/GettingStartedWithIRISCommunity/GettingStartedWithIRISCommunity.md

 #### InterSystems IRIS for Health Community Edition

-To download the healthcare specific version of our core product, InterSystems IRIS for Health Community edition, the above command changes to:
+To download the health-care specific version of our core product, InterSystems IRIS for Health Community edition, the above command changes to:

 ```bash
 docker run --name my-iris --publish 52773:52773 --publish 1972:1972 -d intersystems/iris-health-community:latest-em